SantoriniDave.com

 The Vedema Luxury Resort is the antidote to the caldera-overdose and is certainly well worth considering.
 It is located in the folksy village of Megalochori (Big Village) in the south of the island with nary a sea view in sight.
 Instead, you have a cosy self-contained resort complex that is surrounded by vineyards with an impressive pool, cellar dining options and the choice of large and airy villas to smaller studios for one or two persons.
 For four people consider a larger unit on the outer edges of the complex and relax in a way that you may not if on the caldera and unavoidable sunset crowding.
 It’s a solid choice, if you don’t need a caldera fix every day.

 If you want to look at something that is caldera-based, but a little left-of-centre and equally stunning as the Imerovigli-Oia nexus, look in the gaps in between.
 Aenaon Villas, almost hiding from the crowds (where’s the sign?) might just be the antidote.
 For a family of four adults you might just like it here.
 It’s quiet and a little out of the way (between Oia and Imerovigli), but it is so nice … A little more up-beat is the ‘resort’ of the Santorini Princess Spa which may appeal to a group like yours.
-It’s also within walking distance of Imerovigli, while the Aenaon, for all its select splendour requires a car and Oia is a 15 minute drive away.
+It’s also within walking distance of Imerovigli, while the Aenaon, for all its select splendor requires a car and Oia is a 15-minute drive away.

 Note that almost all caldera rim locales – for all their stunning ambiance – require a lot of walking up and down steps and that is not suitable for everyone.
 The three options mentioned here are all generally ‘flat’ – the hilliest of the trio being the Aenaon – and that is not a lot.